 Teodora Jeremić is an art historian, freelance curator, and writer based in Belgrade.

 Teodora is dealing with different topics she founds important and interesting but her practice mostly focuses on the research at the intersection of decolonial practices, feminist resistance and ecological thought.
-Interested in the power relations along the axes of gender, class, race and geography, and coming from borderland space, “the other” of Europe, where Balkan myth meets post-yugoslavian traumas and nostalgia (as well as dreams about EU) her practice is focused on transitional, liminal, marginal and hybrid, in order to understand how any type of borders, boundaries and identities are being established as well as how to challenge them.
+Interested in the power relations along the axes of gender, class, race, species and geography, and coming from borderland space, “the other” of Europe, where Balkan myth meets post-yugoslavian traumas and nostalgia (as well as dreams about EU) her practice is focused on transitional, liminal, marginal and hybrid, in order to understand how any type of border, knowledge and identity is being established as well as how to challenge them.
 She favors open structures, horizontality and dialogues.
 Thinks of curating as a platform for (un)learning, sharing and healing.
 Believes in vulnerability and experimenting; the necessity of a transformation and co-construction of the new politics.

 Keywords: (eco)feminism, decoloniality, pluriversality, gender, identity, degrowth, care, food politics, commons, domination, exploitation, hybridism, emotion